sean-mongey/Pacmen/Pacmen/README.md

 <!-----Summary-------->
 This pacman factory can create multiple pacmen and send them bouncing around the screen.
 <!-----How to use-------->
-Click the <a href="https://github.com/sean-mongey/Pacmen/blob/fef82ba7e5c606c3b369b6663ecb5ca33ea3bc88/Pacmen/index.html">Pacman Factory<a/> button to make a Pacman.
-Continue clicking this button to create an army of Pacmen
-Click the "Start Game" button to start the Pacmen bouncing around the screen.
+Click the "Pacman Factory" button to make a Pacman.
+Continue clicking this button to create an army of Pacmen Click the "Start Game" button to start the Pacmen bouncing around the screen.

 <!-------Future Improvements-------->